mcgrew/dwrandomizer/README.md

 ## Usage:

+Remember that if you are running this using Python instead of the exe, Python 2.x will not produce an identical file as Python 3.x.
+Even though this will run on both Python 2.7 and 3.x, The random number generator is different between the 2 versions. **Remember this if you are using this for a race.** The exe is built with Python 3.x, so it is recommended that you to use the 3.x version of Python.

 ### Windows

 If you have a ROM from the GoodNES set, you can just drag and drop the ROM file